-- Vehicles with side airbags: Be careful not to splash water or spill liquid on the floor.
+- Be careful not to splash water or spill liquid on the floor.
 This may prevent the side airbags from activating correctly, resulting in serious injury. - Do not wash the vehicle floor with water, or allow water to get onto the floor when cleaning the vehicle interior or exterior.
 Water may get into audio components or other electrical components above or under the floor carpet (or mat) and cause a malfunction; and it may cause body corrosion.